Help Us Build a Blood and Tissue Bank

 What is involved?

 You or your child may donate samples of blood, bone marrow, skin tissue, buccal cells (cells inside wall of the mouth), urine, cord blood, spleen, and bone.
 Your medical information will also be collected.
-Your name will never be published or released to a non-CCHMC researcher.
+Your name will never be published or released to a non-Cincinnati Children's researcher.